sourcebox/audio-midi-shell-rs/README.md

 Cross-platform wrapper around [interflow](https://github.com/SolarLiner/interflow/) and [midir](https://crates.io/crates/midir) for prototyping audio algorithms as standalone applications.

-It opens the default output device with a given sample rate and process block size as well as all MIDI input ports found.
+It opens the default output device with a given sample rate and process chunk size as well as all MIDI input ports found.

 ## Usage